CRAI

 The history of CRAI begins in 1973, when a group of retailers decides to unify.
-Thus was born in Desenzano del Garda the "Commissionarie Riunite Alta Italia".
+Thus was born in Desenzano del Garda (province of Brescia) the "Commissionarie Riunite Alta Italia".
 Currently, most of the network is made up of medium-small size shops, mostly superettes, and are positioned in a patchy way on the Italian and foreign territory: in fact, the brand has also established itself in Albania, in Malta and Switzerland where there are around a hundred shops.
 After obtaining the certification of the brand, CRAI has also created a line of products distributed only in its own stores.